-Proving that there's life in It's A Knockout yet, between January 2011
+Proving that there was still life in the It's A Knockout format, between January 2011

 and January 2012 Australian viewers were treated to a revival of the series,

 produced by Mistral and Ice-TV and broadcast on Channel Ten.
 In common with

 it was broadcast from one location.
 However, that location was not even in